 What is a Small Business Partnership Agreement?

-When to Use a Small Business Partnership Agreement?
+When Should You Use a Small Business Partnership Agreement?

-There will always be conflicts and tough decision-making in the life span of a business.
+Conflicts and tough decisions will always occur during a business’s lifespan.
 A partnership agreement helps to reduce and solve disputes between you and your partner.

 What to Include in a Small Business Partnership Agreement